leggedrobotics/open3d_slam/open3d_catkin/README.md

 Proceed to the *open3d_catkin* [compilation step](#compilation).

-## EXPERT WAY: Build Open3d from source
+## 2.B - EXPERT WAY: Build Open3d from source

+Execute EITHER this step OR 2.A.
+This step can lead to better performance, removes the need for the required PPA and can potentially be build with CUDA support.

 <a name="CMake"></a>
 ### CMake